duoshock/UM-70/Assembly Guide.md

 <img src="images/12_Buzzer_A_R.jpg" width="400">
 </a>

-Buzzers are located at the front of the PCBs, only solder buzzer on the master half (Left half by default).
+Buzzers are located at the front of the PCBs, only solder a buzzer on the master half (Left half by default.
+Note that this can be changed.
+Be sure to solder the buzzer to the half that will be plugged into your PC via USB-C).

 - _Audio is not enabled by default._